 Birdoswald Roman Fort’s closest stations are Brampton, eight miles to the west, and Haltwhistle, seven miles, east.
 Both trains are on Northern Rail’s Tyne Valley line bringing regular trains in from Carlisle, but Haltwhistle, also on the Glasgow South Western Line, sees regular services from Newcastle and Middlesbrough as well.
-The quickest route from either station is by taxi with both journeys taking around twenty minutes and costing approximately fifteen pounds.
+Regular bus services are available from each train station.

 |Telephone types||Coins and cards|

 |Bureau de Change||Unavailable|